 Take: 1 tablespoon ground sunflower and ground sesame with *Evening Primrose Oil (500 mgGLA)

-I believe that raw organic ground seeds are the most vital and potent but essentially they can be whole, ground, or in their ‘butter' form.
+I believe that raw, organic and fresh-ground seeds are the most vital and potent but essentially they can be whole, ground, or in their ‘butter' form.

 Seed Cycling Tips